 I had written about this earlier, quoting the same passage, but I think it’s important we explore it further.
 Regrettably, nonprofit and philanthropy have in many ways become one giant white moderate sector.
 It is filled with good people who want to advance justice and help create an equitable society, yet we often get in our own way.
 We may have the same dreams as MLK, but so many of our good intentions serve to further the very injustice we claim to be fighting.

 Here are a few ways you or your organization or foundation may be perpetuating this sort of well-meaning white moderation that’s preventing progress.
 This list, aggregated from colleagues across the sector, is not comprehensive.
 Also, all of us, including people of color, are prone to many of these because this is what we have been taught.
 We all need to constantly examine ourselves and make adjustments:

-- You call for unity and for people to get along after the violent white supremacist attack at the Capitol
+- You call for unity and for people to get along after violent white supremacist attacks, such as the one at the Capitol

 - You steer away from publicly condemning white supremacy, racism, fascism, etc. because that might affect your funding

 - You center the feelings of white donors and avoid anything that could make them uncomfortable

 - You encourage people to be more “civil” or to use a “respectful tone” when having conversations about race and other challenging subjects

 - You avoid anything that you think may be too “political”